Nayan-Vijay-Sonawane/E-commerce/README.md

-# E-commerce
-Advanced E-Commerce Website
 # E-Commerce Website Project

-This project is an E-Commerce Website developed using HTML, CSS, Bootstrap, and JavaScript.
+This project is an Advanced E-Commerce Website developed using HTML, CSS, Bootstrap, and JavaScript.
 It includes various sections such as About Us, Services, Blogs, Contact Us, and Login/Register.

 ## About Us